mpusz/wg21-papers/src/3045R8_quantities_and_units_library.md

 1. Mandatory to implement the library or exposed in its public interfaces.
 2. Functional extension/improvement to the framework design but worse alternatives are currently available.
-3. Not needed for the library's implementation but improves its use cases.
+3. Not exposed in the official library's interfaces but improves its use cases and internal implementation.

 # About authors